keu/docs/astro/runtime-image-architecture.md

 | `AIRFLOW__CELERY__STALLED_TASK_TIMEOUT`                        | The maximum time in seconds that tasks running with the Celery executor can remain in a `queued` state before they are automatically rescheduled.  | `600`   |
 | `AIRFLOW_CORE_PARALLELISM`                    | The maximum number of task instances that can run concurrently for each scheduler in your Deployment.                                                           | `[number-of-running-workers-for-all-worker-queues] * [max-tasks-per-worker]`           |
 | `AIRFLOW__KUBERNETES_EXECUTOR__WORKER_PODS_CREATION_BATCH_SIZE`                    | The number of worker Pods that can be created each time the scheduler parses DAGs.
 This setting limits the number of tasks that can be scheduled at one time.                                                           | `16`           |

+## Astro monitoring DAG

+Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Astro Deployments.
+In addition to generating Deployment health and metrics functionality, this DAG allows the Astronomer team to monitor the health of your data plane by enabling real-time visibility into whether your workers are healthy and tasks are running.

+The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your Airflow scheduler and workers are functioning as expected.
+If the task fails twice in a row or is not scheduled within a 10-minute interval, Astronomer support receives an alert and will work with you to troubleshoot.
+The DAG runs and appears in the Airflow UI only on Astro Deployments.

+Because this DAG is essential to Astro's managed service, you are not charged for its task runs.
+For the same reasons, this DAG can't be modified or disabled through the Airflow UI.
+To modify when this DAG runs on a Deployment, set the following [Deployment environment variable](environment-variables.md):

+- Key: `AIRFLOW_MONITORING_DAG_SCHEDULE_INTERVAL`
+- Value: An alternative schedule defined as a [cron expression](https://crontab.guru/)

 ## Provider packages